Jemoka/blag/content/posts/KBhcrash_recovery.md

 1. Always initialize the **TARGET** before initializing the **REFERENCE**
     -   Initialize inode before initalize directory entry to it
-2. Never reuse a resource before nullifying all existing references
+2. Never reuse a resource before **NULLIFYING** all existing ****REFERENCES****
-    -   Remove the inode reference before putting a block on the fre list
+    -   Remove the inode reference before putting a block on the free list
-3. Never clear the last reference to a live resource before setting a new reference ("its better to have 2 copies instead of none")
+3. Never clear the ****LAST REFERENCE**** to a live resource before setting a ****NEW REFERENCE**** ("its better to have 2 copies instead of none")
     -   Make the new directory entry before get rid of the old one

 ---

 Limitations:

--   By default it obviates the block cache because it forces an order, and the block cache is in any order
-    -   Solution: make the block cache store the operations' order, so during commits it will do them eventually
-    -   Because this forces some synchronous writes---keeping track of dependencies in the block to rememberer what order we do them.
+-   **performance**: we need to do operations synchronously
+    -   if we really want to do caching async, we can track dependencies
+    -   circular dependencies are possible
--   It could leak resources
+-   ****leak****: it could leak resources (reference nullification happens but resource not added)
     -   We can run fsck in the background

+## journaling {#journaling}

+[journaling](#journaling) keeps a paper trail of disk appertains in the event of a crash.
+We have an append-only log on disk that stores disk operations.

+-   before performing an operation, record its info in the log
+-   and write that to disk

+The log will always record what's happening ahead.
+The actual block updates can eventually be carried out in any order.

+### what do we log? {#what-do-we-log}

+-   we only log **metadata** changes (inodes, moving stuff around, etc.)
+-   payload operations are not saved

+### structure {#structure}

+We typically have a LSN: log serial number, operations, and metadata.

+\#+begin_src toml
+[offset 335050]
+LSN 18384030
+operation = "LogBlockAlloc"
+blockno = 1027
+zero_on_replay = 0

+[offset 23232]
+LSN N
+operation = "LogPatch"
+blockno = 8
+offset = 137
+bytes = 0.04
+inode = 52
+\#+end_arc

+### limitations {#limitations}

+#### checkpoints {#checkpoints}

+Its an add-only paper trial.
+We can truncate the log occasionally at a "checkpoint", and truncate the log which is no longer needed.

+#### multiple log entries {#multiple-log-entries}

+An atomic operations may have multiple log entries corresponding to it (because they have many steps).
+We need to make sure that the entire operation is replayed or none at all.

+So, we introduce **transactions**: each atomic operation will be wrapped into a unit transaction.

+#### where do we start replaying {#where-do-we-start-replaying}

+You don't know where **exactly** you crashed.

+So, log entries should be **idempotent**: doing something multiple times should have the same effect of doing them once.
+To make this happen, we need to cache all the data that's needed to write to the log in the log itself.
+It cannot have external dependencies.

+#### log entries may take time {#log-entries-may-take-time}

+We can also make log entry writes in the block cache too.
+This doesn't matter too much: if both the log and the actual data is wiped from the cache, the filesystem is **still consistent** (we just lost data).

+When finally we write stuff to disk, we write the logs first.
+So no problems there.